Traffic, Lights, Noise

 A: In planning the RWC, the designers were aware of the proximity of the site to the Peaceable Refuge.
 In fact, we anticipate that the addition of the RWC will be a net positive since animals cannot safely access the site now given its active use by a landscaping operation.
 Also, the new planting on the site will be accompanied by fresh landscaping -- including an apple orchard at the front -- and the area closest to the Peaceable Refuge will be used sparingly.

 Q: What will the impact on wells be?

-A: Due diligence on water usage and the existing wells on the property is currently underway.
+A: Due diligence on water usage and the existing wells on the property has been completed.

 Q: Why do we need the RWC?

 A: The RWC will fill a seasonal void and give families a new place for recreation and to gather socially in the winter, in an environment similar to summer months.
 Ridgefield has a broad selection of recreational and social options in the summer, including country clubs, golf courses, pool clubs, and parks, while the winter does not.
 It has become increasingly easier to remain indoors throughout the winter given modern electronics, safety concerns with local ponds that do not freeze as often or as thick as they once did, and home rinks being time consuming and expensive to build and maintain.
 The RWC will provide a wintertime gathering place for social, face-to-face interaction while enjoying and experiencing outdoor skating and winter activity.